 The Statistics for Linguistics workshop introduces general ideas and methods of statistics.
 Topics discussed include data visualization and inferential statistical methods, e.g. linear regression and linear mixed effects models.
 In the applied half of this course, participants will use R, a free software environment for statistical computing, and RStudio in hands-on exercises covering all theoretical aspects under discussion.
 Previous knowledge of the R programming language is not required.
 Previous knowledge of statistics is required for some editions of the workshop.

-Dominic Schmitz is a research assistant and PhD student of English Linguistics at Heinrich Heine University Düsseldorf, Germany.
-He is part of the research unit “Spoken Morphology”, and his work focuses on the interaction of morphology, phonology and phonetics in production, perception and comprehension.
-He holds a master’s degree in Linguistics from the University of Cologne, Germany.
+Dominic Schmitz is postdoc at the Department for English Linguistics at Heinrich Heine University Düsseldorf, Germany.
+His work covers the semantics of generic masculines and pronouns in German and English, sound symbolism, and the interaction of morphology, phonology and phonetics in production, perception and comprehension.
+He completed his PhD in English Studies at Heinrich Heine University Düsseldorf in August 2022.
 Dominic has taught several courses and workshops on statistics for linguistics since 2018.

 Janina Esser is a mathematician and author of mathematical non-fiction literature.
 She specialized in business mathematics and has specialized knowledge in analysis, linear algebra, mathematical programming, numerical analysis, and stochastics.
 Janina studied at TU Dortmund University, Germany, and at University of Cologne, Germany.
 She taught several courses and workshops on statistics for linguistics side by side with Dominic.